8 Fossgate

-8 Fossgate is a historic building in the city centre of York, in England.
+8 Fossgate is a historic building in the city centre of York, England.

 The oldest part of the building is the front block, facing onto Fossgate.
-The early 17th-century, three-story timber-framed building was just one room deep at its inception.
-It was expanded to the back in the late 17th century, and its previous rear wall was reconstructed in brick.
-In about 1700, a separate two-storey brick house was constructed at the rear of the site, incorporating what is believed to be part of the wall of the York Carmelite Friary at its base, where it faces onto Black Horse Passage.
-In the 19th century, a long, two-storey block was built to connect the two existing buildings.
+The early-17th-century, three-storey timber-framed building was originally one room deep.
+It was expanded to the rear in the late 17th century, and its former back wall was reconstructed in brick.
+In about 1700 a separate two-storey brick house was built at the rear of the site, incorporating what is believed to be part of the wall of the York Carmelite Friary at its base, where it faces onto Black Horse Passage.
+In the 19th century a long two-storey block was added to connect the two existing buildings.

 The building was Grade II listed in 1954.
-For more than 60 years until 2020, it was occupied by Connollys Homestyle.
+For more than 60 years until 2020 it was occupied by Connollys Homestyle.